 Top-70 on tour for 1-putt percentage

-The test at Quail Hollow is tee to green.
-Recent winners like Rickie Fowler, Rory McIlroy and Sean O’Hair all won despite ranking outside the top-100 on tour for strokes gained putting but they made putts when they needed too.
+Recent winners like Rickie Fowler, Rory McIlroy and JB Holmes all won despite ranking outside the top-100 on tour for strokes gained putting but they made putts when they needed too.
 Four of the last five champions ranked inside the top-70 for one-putt percentage.